What to Expect When Visiting the Tutoring Center

 - Tutors can help you see the relevance of what you are studying.

 - Tutors can share resources that they have found helpful personally or for other students with whom they have worked.

-- Although writing/COMP tutors cannot “fix” or “correct” your papers for you, they can help you every step of the way from brainstorming and planning to drafting to revising and editing.
+- Although writing and COMP tutors cannot “fix” or “correct” your papers for you, they can help you at every stage of the writing process.